 Complete view of your customer

-With a robust wireless retail POS system comes a complete view of your customer.
+With a robust cell phone store POS system comes a complete view of your customer.
 Customers interact with your brand in many ways from your e-commerce site and social media pages to in-store purchases and phone activations with a sales rep. This centralized database makes tailoring those interactions with your customers much easier – reps can pull up details on previous purchases made both online and in-store, understanding that customers interests and history with your brand.
 This allows you to understand the cross-channel customers served, rather than just being able to see your customer’s in store history or no history at all.

 Retailers are only as effective as the data they use whether this be for inventory selection, tracking sales, or customer communications.
 When making decisions on product selection, looking at metrics from all channels is key.
 What sells online?
 Via Dropship?
 In store?
 And in what regions?
 Centralizing metrics allows you to make that decision based on the full picture.
 Some retailers fear that building an e-commerce presence could cannibalize their in-store sales.
 However, when measuring success as a whole business both an overall sales increase as well as different channel increase is good news.
 In other words, a sale is a sale.
 The goal is to get customers to buy from your business rather than turning to online super giants such as Amazon.